 1. Political Policy's mission is to advance traditional conservatism and America's First Principles.
 It's raison d'être is stated in more detail in the "ABOUT POLITICAL POLICY" tab.
 Therefore the article's topic, theme and content should be centered on that mission statement.

 2. The majority of the articles in Political Policy critique matters of public policy.
-Although the article must be political in nature it is not mandatory that the topic be a review of a public policy issue.
+The article should address public policy in general, but it is not mandatory that the topic be a review of any one specific public policy issue.

 3. Political Policy does not accept articles from guest authors that endorses candidates seeking public office.
 The article may reference a candidate in terms of whether they do or do not support the author's line of reasoning, argument, or premise.
 But the focus of the article must not be to endorse or derail the candidacy of any person seeking public office.

 4. Professionalism: In crafting the article please articulate it in a professional and respectful manner.